Board Committees

 Dr Philomena Horsley, PhD, MMA, GCertProfWrit, GDipEd, GDipWomen’sStuds, BA, MAICD

-Dr Philomena Horsley is a Research & Workforce Development Consultant, with expertise in research ethics, gender and health; sexual abuse and violence; aged care and disability; and death and dying.
-She has been a Director and Chair of a diverse range of Boards and Committees in the Not-for-Profit sector for over 35 years and is currently a Council Member at Abound Communities.
+Dr Philomena Horsley is a Research and Workforce Development Consultant, with expertise in research ethics, gender and health; sexual abuse and violence; aged care and disability; and death and dying.
+She has been a Director and Chair of a diverse range of Boards and Committees in the not-for-profit sector for over 35 years and is currently a Council Member at Abound Communities.

 Since 1985 she has been a passionate advocate for the rights of people with disabilities and for the inclusion of their voice in all aspects of service delivery, data collection and governance systems.